devfestindia/devfest-india2020-android/README.md

 >2.
 Fill all the required details to signup.
 >3.
 Open your email and verify the email to get started.
 (Activate your account)
 >4.
 Do login with the username and the password(you provided during signup)
 >5.
-On Top right corner -> Click on your profile icon -> Settings -> API  -> Request an Api Key -> Choose developer option(for demo/sample project ) -> Accept the terms -> Fill all the required details (You can give dummy value for application url as you won’t be having that, give good summary for application summary) -> Submit -> Copy API key in [MainViewModel](https://github.com/DevFest-India/devfest-india2020-android/blob/cd5780f08dc4c54542459a97cb1c99363f4ced75/app/src/main/java/com/devfest/india/bmsclone/ui/MainViewModel.kt#L17).
+On Top right corner -> Click on your profile icon -> Settings -> API  -> Request an Api Key -> Choose developer option(for demo/sample project ) -> Accept the terms -> Fill all the required details (You can give dummy value for application url as you won’t be having that, give good summary for application summary) -> Submit -> Copy API key and use.
 >
 >Also, note that this will be required for Day 2 where we hit API using retrofit